Pandiaraj-22/Medico-Dashboard/README.md

-This is a webpage for Sales of Medicines.
+✧ This is a webpage for Sales of Medicines.

-It is purely done in React.
+✧ It is purely done in React.

-It has menu options in the sidebar.
-Each menu can be clcked to go to specific page.
+Used Language:

+☆ REACT

+☆ JAVA SCRIPT

+☆ HTML

+☆ CSS

+☆ BOOTSTRAP 5